 The discovery of sugar as a cryoprotectant was a step stone for frozen surimi manufacture in a global scope.
-The US started to making surimi from Alaska pollock with joint ventures with Japanese companies like Nissui and Maruha in mid 1980s.
-The invention of crabstick (kanikama) became a corner stone to introduce “surimi” into various global markets.
-These two globalized the surimi.
-Today, as a leading country, Japan uses near 50% of all surimi produced in the world.
+The US started making surimi from Alaska pollock with joint ventures with Japanese companies like Nissui and Maruha in mid 1980s.
+The invention of crabstick (kanikama) became a corner stone to introduce “surimi” and “surimi seafood” to various global markets.
+These two successful outcomes certainly have globalized the surimi.
+Today, as a leading country, Japan uses approximately 1/3 of all surimi produced in the world.
 At the first Surimi Forum Japan in 2010, we revisited those products and technologies, which were developed outside Japan during 35-yr after the invention of crabstick (kanikama).
 At the second Surimi Forum Japan in 2013, we covered “Sustainable Fisheries, Sustainable Surimi, and Sustainable Surimi Seafood” successfully.

 Registration & Enrollment

 Enrollment limits 120 attendees.
 Early registration is highly encouraged to secure your seat.

 Registration fee (Early registration by January 19: ¥40,000 plus tax for Japanese; US$400 (tax included) for foreigners; after January 19, it will be ¥43,000 plus tax for Japanese; US$450 (tax included) for foreigners) includes three coffee breaks, two lunches, and one dinner.
 Program booklet is also provided.
 A refund for cancelation would be available by January 15, but a service fee (¥10,000 or $100) will be charged.
 No refund is guaranteed for cancelation after January 19.